What is an Alternative Credit Report?

 - Student loans

-When Can You Use an Alternative Credit Report?
+When Can You Use an Alternative Credit Score and Report?

-Lenders are legally required to look at your alternative credit report if you present it to them, according to Consumer Finance Protection Bureau (CFPB) regulations.
-A number of businesses already accept alternative credit scores, so it is always worth asking a potential lender, whether you’re looking at mortgage loans or store credit cards.
+Lenders are legally required to look at your alternative credit score and report if you present it to them, according to Consumer Finance Protection Bureau (CFPB) regulations.
+A number of businesses already accept an alternative credit score, so it is always worth asking a potential lender, whether you’re looking at mortgage loans or store credit cards.

 Is your electricity on?
 Then you should get credit for your payment.